Business owners seeking only temporary residence – [R205(a) – C11] – International Mobility Program

 For the self-employed applicant, this could also include municipal business licences or membership in an occupational association.

-Refer to Employer-specific work permits with Labour Market Impact Assessment (LMIA) exemptions (International Mobility Program) for further guidance on reviewing offers of employment.
+Refer to Employer-specific work permits — General processing — International Mobility Program for further guidance on reviewing offers of employment.

-Significant benefit considerations for temporary self-employed or entrepreneurs
+Significant benefit considerations for business owners seeking temporary entry

-In addition to the considerations provided in Significant benefit to Canada [R205(a) – C10], officers should assess any spin-off benefits from the self-employment.
+In addition to the considerations regarding what “significant” means and what are economic benefits provided in Significant benefit to Canada [R205(a) – C10], officers should assess any spin-off benefits from the work of the applicant in their business.

-Questions to consider in determining whether paragraph R205(a) is met (regardless of what percentage of the business in Canada is owned) include, but are not limited to, the following:
+Questions to consider in determining whether paragraph R205(a) is met (regardless of what percentage of the business in Canada is owned) and whether the offer of employment is genuine include, but are not limited to, the following:

-When officers are reviewing the significant benefits of the proposed business, it is not necessarily the type of business (sole proprietorship, franchise, corporation, etc.) that makes it a significant benefit or even how much is spent on it.
-Instead, it is how it provides opportunities for Canadians or permanent residents, or a benefit to a local or regional economy.
+When officers are reviewing the significant benefits of the proposed business, it is not necessarily the type of business (sole proprietorship, franchise, corporation, etc.) that makes it a significant benefit, or even how much is spent on it.
+Instead, it is how the work of the business owner will provide opportunities for Canadians or permanent residents, or a benefit to a local or regional economy.

 But if that same convenience store is established in a small rural area where the nearest grocery store is 20 kilometres away, then it may be a benefit as it would hire from a much smaller pool of local people where jobs may be scarce, and it could enhance the economies of other businesses around it by attracting people to the area.

-Or to use a franchise example, is it the only Tim Hortons in the town and therefore attracting people into the town from a much broader area?
-Or is it 1 of many in a small radius in a city where the opening would not have a significant impact?
+Or in the case of a franchise, is it the only Tim Hortons in the town and therefore attracting people into the town from a much broader area?
+Or is it 1 of many Tim Hortons restaurants in a small radius in a city where the opening would not have a significant impact?

 Degree of ownership